Also: wBW REV'IT! Clothing Reviews

 |Colors: Black and silver with black, blue, red, orange.
 Also black with high-visibility EN-471 lime yellow accents.||Made In: Vietnam|

-|Review Date: November 2013|
+|Sizes: S-4XL||Review Date: November 2013|

 From "B.C."
 (November 2013): "Here is my experience and review of the Sand II jacket.
 I had it for a few months and it was very versatile.
-I rode in everything from 100+ heat to a chilly mid 50ís and it handled the temperature well.
+I rode in everything from 100+ heat to a chilly mid 50’s and it handled the temperature well.

 I rode in a pretty heavy rainstorm so I expected to get a little damp, the Sand II let water in the chest, the shoulders, the upper arms, not to mention the lower arms were simply overwhelmed with water and cold almost immediately in the rain.

 It then took the better part of a full 24 hours to dry, the shell simply holds onto water and does not shed it at all.
 I no longer have the jacket and switched to a less expensive but better performing alternative.

 So far the Olympia AST 2 Tour has handled everything I have thrown at it and stayed totally dry.
 To include the same kind of rain that overwhelmed the Sand II.
-I donít think the Olympia is as temperature capable but certainly more 4 season weatherproof.
+I don’t think the Olympia is as temperature capable but certainly more 4 season weatherproof.

 REV'IT!
 Response (November 2013): "The jacket should stand up to heavy rain.
 Yes, it will take a while to dry as it is a three-layer and not a Proshell jacket, but the (Hydratex) membrane should be 100% waterproof.

-Rick's Reply: I contacted Rev'it about this issue and they also said that they have heard from European dealers and customers that quite a few riders don't use the storm flap (which is under the main entry zipper of the outer shell) when riding in heavy rain.
+Rick's Reply: I contacted REV'IT! about this issue and they also said that they have heard from European dealers and customers that quite a few riders don't use the storm flap (which is under the main entry zipper of the outer shell) when riding in heavy rain.

 As I mentioned in the review, the large double storm flap can be folded over and snapped to the inside of the placket, which then allows the main front zipper to act as a vent, allowing more air flow in warm weather.

-Rev'it also said "Nonetheless, when a jacket that claims to be waterproof is not waterproof, the consumer should always claim it.
+REV'IT! also said "Nonetheless, when a jacket that claims to be waterproof is not waterproof, the consumer should always claim it.
 We make a promise and we stick to it.
 If the promise is not fulfilled by the product, we'd like to have the opportunity to restore it!"